 first day was muggy, but then we had perfect fall days and chilly

 nights.
 As I was to discover, I still had a lot to learn on my rv adventures.

 The next day I left Nashua and drove down to Westborough, MA, to show off Mehitabel to my dad, who was in an assisted living facility.
-He was quite impressed, though I think he had serious concerns about my rv adventure plan to drive across the country.
+He seemed impressed, though I think he had serious concerns about my rv adventure plan to drive across the country.

 From Westborough, I journeyed on to a campground in Rutland, MA, to visit with my brother Jonathan and his family.
 I had been having some trouble with the slide-out, but when I got to camp, it extended with no problems.
 The next day, however, as I was preparing to leave, it wouldn’t retract, and I couldn’t make it go in by cranking it manually either.
 So I was stuck all day trying unsuccessfully to find someone who could come out and fix it.
 Finally, Jonathan came by after work and managed to muscle it in.
 Just another RV adventure.

-On my way again the following day, I stopped for gas a bit south of Hartford.
-I noticed the outside rear tire was very low and tried to pump some air into it without success.
+On the road again the following day, I stopped for gas a bit south of Hartford.
+The outside rear tire looked very low and I tried to pump some air into it without success.
 There were some bikers standing nearby, so I asked them what I was doing wrong.
 They pointed out that the tire was totally flat and off the rim.
-Fortunately there was a tire dealer very nearby, so I eased on over there, spent $300 and sat around for a couple of hours while it got replaced.
+Fortunately there was a tire dealer nearby, so I eased on over there, spent $300 and sat around for a couple of hours while it got replaced.
 That was dumb – I could have called AAA and used my spare.
 (I hope these rv mis-adventures mean that my trip to New Mexico will be uneventful.)

 Late that afternoon, I finally made it to Allentown, PA, and found the Wal-Mart – another first.
 Two enormous trucks parked near me at the far end of the lot and ran their diesel engines all night.
 I felt like they were my guardians.